 Chipman's Distinguished Citizen 2018 - Bob McNee

-Follow the action on the Village Facebook pages -
+Follow the action on the Village Facebook pages and websites -

 Distances as calculated by Google Maps:

-Our "10 Weeks of Giveaways" Contest has concluded!
-We hope you enjoyed your summer of fun on our Facebook page.
-You will find the details for each of the weekly contests on our page - https://www.facebook.com/GrandLakeNB/.
+We hope you enjoyed your summer of fun contests as much as we did.
+If you missed out, you can find the details for each of the weekly contests on our Facebook page.
 Be sure to 'Like' and 'Follow' us.
 You just never know when another random contest might just pop onto your screen!

 Browse the photos on the Chipman and Minto festival-themed Facebook pages: